 The DTIM Count field and the DTIM Period field are defined in 9.4.2.5 (TIM element) and carries the value of DTIM count and DTIM period, respectively, for the reported AP.

 TGbe editor: Please insert the following text, figure and table as shown below: [CID 6755]

+The format of the NSTR Indication Bitmap subfield is as shown in Figure 9-788xx (NSTR Indication Bitmap field format) (#6755).

+Figure 9-788xx—NSTR Indication Bitmap subfield format (#6755)

+The presence and length of the NSTR Indication Bitmap subfield is summarized in Table 9-788xyz (Length of the NSTR Indication Bitmap subfield) (#6755).

+Table 9-788xyz – Length of the NSTR Indication Bitmap subfield (#6755)